PennyLaneAI/qml/glossary/differentiable_quantum_programming.rst

 derivatives of functions with respect to program inputs.
 In quantum computing, one can automatically compute the derivatives of :doc:`variational circuits
 </glossary/variational_circuit>` with respect to their input
 parameters.
-Differentiable quantum programming is a paradigm that leverages this to make quantum algorithms differentiable, and thereby trainable.
+Quantum differentiable programming is a paradigm that leverages this to make quantum algorithms differentiable, and thereby trainable.